MicrosoftDocs/visualstudio-docs/docs/ide/customize-build-and-debug-tasks-in-visual-studio.md

 The code for this task defines the following properties:

 - `taskName`: The task command name for the right-click context menu is **List Outputs**.
-- `appliesTo`: This task acts on all items in the specified directory, as indicated by the use of the wildcard (\*).
+- `appliesTo`: This task acts on all items in the specified folder, as indicated by the use of the wildcard (\*).
 - `command`: Similar to the previous example, the task uses the `COMSPEC` environment variable to identify the command line interpreter (*cmd.exe*).
-- `args`: When Visual Studio invokes the command, it passes a call to the `dir` command, which lists the directory items.
+- `args`: When Visual Studio invokes the command, it passes a call to the `dir` command, which lists the directory (folder) items.
 - `${outDir}`: The `{outDir}` macro is defined before the `tasks` block.
 It specifies that the `bin` folder is the directory to act on.

 This task applies to all files in the codebase.
 When Visual Studio adds the command name for an arbitrary task to the context menu, it prefixes the command with **Run**, as in **Run List Outputs**.

 If you open the right-click context menu for any file in **Solution Explorer**, the task command **Run List Outputs** appears as the last command in the "Build" section of the menu.
-When you select **Run List Outputs**, Visual Studio lists the contents of the *bin* directory for the codebase in the **Output** window:
+When you select **Run List Outputs**, Visual Studio lists the contents of the *bin* folder for the codebase in the **Output** window:

 :::image type="content" source="../ide/media/customize-arbitrary-task-menu.png" border="false" alt-text="Screenshot that shows an arbitrary task added to the file context menu in Visual Studio Solution Explorer." lightbox="../ide/media/customize-arbitrary-task-menu.png":::

 ### Use multiple task.vs.json files

-You can have multiple *tasks.vs.json* files at the root (\) and subdirectories of your codebase.
-This approach gives you flexibility to define different behavior for specific subdirectories or files in your codebase.
+You can have multiple *tasks.vs.json* files at the root (\\) folder and subfolders of your codebase.
+This approach gives you flexibility to define different behavior for specific subfolders or files in your codebase.

 Visual Studio aggregates or overrides settings throughout the codebase, prioritizing files in the following order:

-1. Settings files in the *.vs* directory in the root (\) folder.
+1. Settings files in the *.vs* folder in the root (\\) folder.
-1. The directory where a setting is computed.
+1. The folder where a setting is computed.
-1. The parent directory of the current directory, up to and including the root (\) directory.
+1. The parent folder of the current folder, up to and including the root (\\) folder.
-1. Settings files in the root (\) directory.
+1. Settings files in the root (\\) folder.

 These aggregation rules apply to instances of the *tasks.vs.json* file.
 Later sections in this article describe aggregation rules for other configuration files.